 Accessibility of historic and cultural sites has been improving with the addition of ramps and lifts to existing structures; however, there remain some sites where upgrades are impossible.
 Newer tourist sites have to include universal design into their construction and tend to be highly accessible.
-While there is ample of sightseeing information for wheelchair users in Japanese, detailed information in English is less plentiful (see external links below for some good English websites).
+While there is ample of sightseeing information for wheelchair users in Japanese, detailed information in English is less plentiful (see external links).

 Yellow tactile paving is ubiquitous in Japan.
 Likewise, there is a lot of information in braille found in public facilities, on board of trains and printed onto some packages; however, the information is in Japanese Braille which is based on Japanese syllabary.